As a new parent, you have many important decisions to make. One is to choose whether to breastfeed your baby or bottle feed using infant formula.

 If you choose to feed your baby formula, there are some benefits:

 - Anyone can feed your baby.
 Grandparents or babysitters can feed your baby while you work or get some well-deserved time with your partner.

 - You can get round-the-clock help.
 Your partner can help out with nighttime feedings so you can get more sleep.
 This can be a bonus for your partner, giving them the chance to bond early on with their little one.
 Keep in mind though, if you breastfeed, you can also pump your breasts so your partner can feed your baby breast milk.

 - You may not have to feed as often.
 Babies digest formula slower, so you may have fewer feeding times.

 Remember that everything you do as a mother, your love, attention, and care, will help give your baby the best start in life.

 United States Department of Labor.
 Wage and Hour Division.
-Break Time for Nursing Mothers. www.dol.gov/whd/nursingmothers.
-Accessed April 28, 2015.
+Break time for nursing mothers.
+Dol.gov Web site. www.dol.gov/whd/nursingmothers.
+Accessed July 20, 2017.